The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 Sending a request

-Message request = rpcClient.message("hello".getBytes(UTF_8)); (1)
+Message request = requester.message("hello".getBytes(UTF_8)); (1)

-CompletableFuture<Message> replyFuture = rpcClient.publish(request); (2)
+CompletableFuture<Message> replyFuture = requester.publish(request); (2)

 Message reply = replyFuture.get(10, TimeUnit.SECONDS); (3)